• Home

 It also happens when the new product is almost the same as the product that is already existing.
 Both these products have the same target audience.
 However, the introduction of the new product in the market puts the existing products of the business out of the market.
 This, in turn, affects the business a lot, as the business faces stagnant growth in the market despite an increase in sales of the new product it launched.

 Despite enticing new customers with the new products, the phenomenon results in attracting the already existing customers towards the new product as well.
-As an outcome, the sales and growth of the company get a major hit.
+As a result, the sales and growth of the company take a major hit.

 How Does Market Cannibalization Work?